wuakitv/react-focus-navigation/README.md

 This project aims to build a navigation tool based on React.

+# How to install

+Run the following command:

+    npm install --save-dev react-focus-navigation

+or in case of using yarn:

+    yarn add react-focus-navigation --dev

 # How to use

 There are 3 main components: